gengjia0214/Python-Genetic-Algorithm-ECO-Feature-Selection/README.md

 @website: https://www.linkedin.com/in/jia-geng/

+## Dev Log

+Currently the implementation is for my own research so it is specialized for classify 4 different categories (encoded into 0, 1, 2, 3).

+10/15:  Init

+10/17:  Implemented the Creature Class (still need to implement the perceptron)

+10/19:  Implemented the perceptron classifier and the confusion matrix, fitness score

+10/20:  Fixed some bugs.
+The fitness can be overwhelmed by imbalanced data.

+10/21:  Implemented the population operator.

+10/23:  Added mutation function for creature patch coors; Added reproduce related functions.

+10/31:  Fixed a bug.
+Now the child will have at least 1 gene from parent 1 and ata most all gene from the 2 parents.

+10/31:  Refactored the train/validate and lock strategy.
+Perceptron now using early stopping.

+11/1:   Added a method to save & load the params into/from json file

+## Dev.
+Plan

+This framework is currently under development for my research project.
+The framework was (and will continue to be) tested on my research project dataset (full dataset will not be released at least in the next two years).

+The current weak classifier is multiclass perceptron, regularized simply by early stopping.
+During the boosting (SAMME), the prediction vote will be ecoded in: 1 for predicted class and -1/(C-1) for other classes.
+One drawback for the multi-class perceptron is that it assume each class is independed to each other including the boosting stage.

+- implement MIRA to regularize the perceptron.
+- implement more intepretable weak classifier: logistic regression, which will be compatible for SAMME.R boosting algorithm
+- implement a stronger classifier as weak classifier: SVM

 ## Introduction

 This is a genetic programming based computational framework for constructing Evolution-COnstructed (ECO) features for object detection.
 This method was initially proposed by __Lillywhite et al. (2013)__ and extended by __Zayyan et al. (2018)__.